rl1987/trickster.dev/tricksterblog/content/post/scrapy-framework-tips-and-tricks.md

 images pipeline provides some image processing capabilities, thus requiring that [Pillow](https://pillow.readthedocs.io/en/stable/) module is installed.
 By default, images pipeline automatically converts all downloaded images to JPEG format.

+Images pipeline expects `image_urls` item property to be filled with list of image URLs and will set `images` property in a a way equivalent to `files` property of files pipeline.

 Both pipelines allow storing downloaded files on stores external to local file system: